mozilla/glean.js/CONTRIBUTING.md

 is expected to follow this code of conduct, so that all can enjoy working on Glean.js.

-Glean.js' developer document lives in the [`docs/`](https://github.com/mozilla/glean.js/tree/main/docs) folder in this repository and Glean.js' user documenting lives in [The Glean Book](https://mozilla.github.io/glean/book/index.html).
+Glean.js' developer document lives in the [`docs/`](https://github.com/mozilla/glean.js/tree/main/docs) folder in this repository and Glean.js' user documentation lives in [The Glean Book](https://mozilla.github.io/glean/book/index.html).

 > **Note** Glean.js' documentation is still very much a work in progress.
 > You will probably find a lot of missing documentation.
 If what you are missing